Certificates of Insurance

 a land surveyor, a physician (including a surgeon), an optometrist, a professional

-engineer, a state certified or state licensed real estate appraiser, or a registered
+engineer, a state certified or state licensed real estate appraiser, registered nurse,

 Professional Liability $1,000,000